dct2012/coreutils/README.md

 # coreutils
-My implementation of the gnu coreutils
+This is my implementation of the gnu coreutils.
+I'm only going to be implementing the arguments that Plan 9 implements.
+I may add some utilities that are not in coreutils as well, like possibly grep, I'll probably give those the title of system utilities.

 |File utilities| |
 |-------|------|